vitroid/GenIce/temp_README.md

 * To obtain a ice VI lattice with different density and with TIP4P water model in gromacs format, use `--dens x` option to specify the density in g cm<sup>-3</sup>.

         genice 6 --dens 1.00 --format g --water tip4p > 6d1.00.gro

+The minimal structure (with --rep 1 1 1 option) is not always the unit cell of the lattice because it is difficult to deal with the hydrogen bond network topology of tiny lattice under periodic boundary condition.
+Note that the generated structure is not optimal according to the potential energy.

 GenIce is a modular program; it reads a unit cell data from a lattice plugin defined in the lattices folder, put water and guest molecules using a molecule plugin defined in the molecules/ folder, and output in various formats using a format plugin defined in the formats/ folder.
 You can write your own plugins to extend GenIce.
 Some plugins also accept options.